jjvanzon/Circular-Language-Spec/archive/2008-07-13-xx-command-as-an-aspect-brainstorm-texts.md

 -----

-When you pass a property as a ByRef argument, and the procedure reads and writes from the ByRef parameter, you want the property get and set to be called.
+When you pass a property as a ByRef argument, and the command reads and writes from the ByRef parameter, you want the property get and set to be called.
 Might that require a pointer to a pointer to a pointer or what?

 -----